You can add and edit your equipment in the Equipment module. There are three types of equipment you can add: "item", "case", and "kit".

 Apply an alternative

-- In the Equipment tab of your project, select your item that has a shortage.
+- In the Equipment tab of your project, hover over an item that has a shortage.

-- Click the Widgets button to open widgets.
+- Click the Details button to open the right sidebar.

-- At the bottom of the widget list, find Alternative equipment item.
+- At the bottom of the right sidebar, find Alternatives.

-- Click + to add the alternative item to the project.
+- Click add to add the alternative item to the project.

-- Remember to choose the desired quantity of this item.
+- Remember to set the desired quantity of this item.

-You can + Add a list of suppliers for this item/kit/case.
-For each supplier, you can note the subhire price.
+Click + Add Supplier to add to the list of suppliers for each item/kit/case.
+For each supplier, you can add the price they charge.

-- In the Data tab of your equipment, go to the Financial section and fill in the Subhire price.
+- In the Data tab of your equipment, go to the Financial section and fill in the Subrental cost.

-- In the Contacts module, double-click your supplier and go to the Payment tab.
+- In the contact_phone Contacts module, double-click your supplier and go to the Payment tab.

 View a list of inspections for this item/kit/case.
 You can always activate or deactivate an inspection.